Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The 'strategic' and 'risk-taking' elements relate to sport in a broad sense, but are more directly associated with Chess.
-Ambiguity is present but not very strong; it leans a bit too heavily toward Chess.
-Could be more vague to apply to all options more evenly.
+The clues are somewhat related to sport (coordination, teamwork) but vague enough to apply to dance and potentially literature.
+Creates productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity